West Tulsa, Tulsa: Education

 West Tulsa High Schools are Daniel Webster High School and Berryhill High School.
 Clinton Middle School on West 41st Street and Berryhill Junior High School are separate school districts.
 Eugene Field Elementary School, Robertson Elementary in Carbondale, Remington Elementary in Mountain Manor, and Park Elementary in Red Fork are in Tulsa city limits.
 West Tulsa Elementary schools outside city limits are Jane Addams Elementary School on South 65th West Avenue and Berryhill Elementary School on West 31st Street.
 These schools are south of the Arkansas river.
 Oklahoma State University Center for Health Sciences, which includes their College of Osteopathic Medicine, is on West 17th Street.

 History

-West Tulsa became an incorporated town September 14, 1907, and held its first city election in October of that year.
+West Tulsa became an incorporated town on September 14, 1907, and held its first city election that October.
 It was annexed by the City of Tulsa on September 7, 1909.